 Absolutely.
 Replace the diced tomato with 1 cup of canned diced tomatoes (fire-roasted works great).

 Yes!
-Store-bought salsa works well, but if you’re up for it, my homemade salsa is a delicious option.
+Store-bought salsa works well, but if you’re up for it, my homemade roasted salsa recipe is a delicious option.

 📖 Recipe